-In order to deliver this Allocations Scheme, South Norfolk Council aims:
+In order to deliver this Allocations Scheme, Broadland District Council aims:

-- To reduce the use of temporary accommodation for homeless applicants and to assist with prevention by making customers aware of their potential housing choices and the alternative options available to them e.g. private sector, low cost home ownership. - To increase the availability of move-on accommodation to prevent 'blockages' in supported housing schemes.
-Careful consideration will be given to cases referred by other authorities to ensure they fall in line with the intentions under the Right to Move legislation.
-Also, that it takes into account households who have been placed in South Norfolk in short term housing projects, but where the longer-term responsibility lies with the referring authority. - To ensure a lettings service that embraces equality and diversity by being open and fully accessible to all individuals and to provide support to customers where needed. - To improve the means by which local people in the district gain access to social rented housing by providing a modern and easy to understand allocations system which allows choice and is fair, transparent and accountable. - To encourage residents to access employment and to recognise residents who make a contribution to a local community. - To make the best use of the housing stock within the scheme. - To increase opportunities for tenant mobility between the region and other areas of the country.
-In accordance with the Right to Move statutory guidance on housing allocations for local housing authorities in England (issues by the Department for Communities and Local Government, March 2015) the Scheme sets a limit of no more than 2% of lettings will be allocated to social housing tenants from outside of South Norfolk who need to move for employment purposes. - To attract new customers from the existing housing register to areas of low demand and reduce void times on 'hard to let' properties - To meet the legal obligations of the Council by giving appropriate priority to customers who fall within the Housing Act "reasonable preference" categories. - To contribute to the creation of balanced and sustainable communities; ensuring local need is given sufficient weighting.
+- To reduce the use of temporary accommodation for homeless applicants and to assist with prevention by making customers aware of their potential housing choices and the alternative options available to them e.g. private sector, low cost home ownership. - To increase the availability of accommodation in supported housing schemes, helping scheme residents to 'move-on' when they are ready to do so and creating throughput in the schemes.
+Careful consideration will be given where customers have been referred by other local authorities into short-term housing schemes in Broadland, but where the longer-term responsibility for accommodation lies with the referring local authority. - To ensure a lettings service that embraces equality and diversity by being open and fully accessible to all individuals and to provide support to customers where needed. - To improve the means by which local people in the district gain access to social rented housing by providing a modern and easy to understand allocations system which allows choice and is fair, transparent and accountable. - To encourage residents to access employment and to recognise residents who make a contribution to a local community. - To make the best use of the housing stock within the scheme. - To increase opportunities for tenant mobility between the region and other areas of the country.
+In accordance with the Right to Move statutory guidance on housing allocations for local housing authorities in England (issues by the Department for Communities and Local Government, March 2015) the Scheme sets a limit of no more than 2% of lettings will be allocated to social housing tenants from outside of Broadland who need to move for employment purposes. - To attract new customers from the existing housing register to areas of low demand and reduce void times on 'hard to let' properties - To meet the legal obligations of the Council by giving appropriate priority to customers who fall within the Housing Act "reasonable preference" categories. - To contribute to the creation of balanced and sustainable communities; ensuring local need is given sufficient weighting. - To enable applicants to sustain their tenancy